-Business Insider is hiring a Senior Product Manager
+Business Insider is hiring a senior product manager

 - Define and analyse metrics to guide strategy and inform the success of products

-- 7+ years of product management experience in the digital arena with a focus on audience engagement and development
+- 7+ years of product management experience in the digital arena with a focus on digital subscription products and audience development

-- Experience using CRM, email, social media and audience development tools and products to target, attract and retain loyal readers
+- Experience using CRM, social media and audience development tools and products to attract and grow loyal readers

 - Crystal-clear communication skills